focusOtter/cross-post-backend/notes/index.md

 The GitHub action isn't actually deploying anything.
 I just needs to call a Lambda function.
 I'll do the following steps:

-1. Create the lambda function
+1. Create the lambda function✅
-2. Add a function URL (include a cfnoutput of the URL)
+2. Add a function URL (include a cfnoutput of the URL)✅
-3. Create a github action that calls the function
+3. Create a github action that calls the function✅
-4. Log out the event of the function
+4. Log out the event of the function✅
-5. Deploy
+5. Deploy✅
-6. Store the secret in GitHub
+6. Store the secret in GitHub✅
-7. Test: Commit and Verify
+7. Test: Commit and Verify✅

 It worked 🎉
 I enhanced the action to pass github details as well: